In which the failure happens long before the machine gets involved.

 If you've spent time in organizations, the pattern is familiar.
 A project drifts off course, and when you reconstruct what happened, the breakdown is almost never technical.
 Someone had a goal in their head that never made it into words.
 Context that felt obvious went unshared.
 The work ran for weeks without a checkpoint, and by the time anyone looked closely, the cost of correction had compounded into the cost of starting over.

-We call these execution failures, but they’re coordination failures.
-No one maintained the shape of the work while it was happening, and that’s why it fell apart.
+No one maintained the shape of the work while it was happening.
+That's why it fell apart.

 I've watched this pattern play out in conference rooms and Slack channels for years.
 What I didn't expect was how clearly AI agents would reproduce it, or how quickly.